 Colon cancers are often found after symptoms appear.
 But most people with early colon cancer don’t have symptoms, which usually only develop with more advanced disease.
-This is why we recommend regular screening tests to detect the disease at an early stage when it’s easier to treat.
+This is why we recommend regular screening tests to detect and diagnose the disease at an early stage when it’s easier to treat.

 If you have symptoms that suggest you may have colon cancer, your doctor will take your medical history, perform a physical examination, and likely order diagnostic tests.

 If we suspect you may have colon cancer based on those results, one of our specialists will do a colonoscopy and take a biopsy.
 In this test, the doctor removes a small piece of tissue with a special instrument.
 One of our expert pathologists (doctors who specialize in diagnosing disease) then examines the tissue sample under a microscope.